DETAILED ACTION

 Regarding Claim 7, dependent upon Claim 1, recites an additional element of further comprising iteratively performing the operations of claim 1 for a plurality of training cycles.

-The additional element of claim 7 is an insignificant extra-solution activity (performing repetitive calculations), further considered well-understood, routine and conventional (WURC) in particular field.
-(MPEP 2106.05(d)(II)(ii) and MPEP 2106.05(g))
+The additional element of claim 7 is an insignificant extra-solution activity (performing repetitive calculations) in step 2A prong 2 (MPEP 2106.05(g)), and is further considered well-understood, routine and conventional (WURC) in particular field.
+(MPEP 2106.05(d)(II)(ii)) in step 2B.
+Thus, the claim is ineligible.

 Regarding Claim 9,

 Step 2B: The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements do not amount to an inventive step for the reason set forth in Step 2A Prong 2.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements when taken individually and in combination, do not amount to an inventive step for the reason set forth in Step 2A Prong 2.
 Thus, this claim is ineligible.

-Regarding Claim 13, dependent upon Claim 10, recites to apply an upper bound on the spectral radius of the Jacobian matrix to estimate the Frobenius norm, which is directed to the abstract idea of a mental process (including an observation, evaluation, judgement, opinion).
+Regarding Claim 13, dependent upon Claim 10, recites to apply an upper bound on the spectral radius of the Jacobian matrix to estimate the Frobenius norm, which is directed to the abstract idea of a mental process (including an evaluation) and/or more specifics of the mathematical calculation.
 The claim does not include additional elements that are sufficient to amount to an integration of the abstract idea into practical application or significantly more than the judicial exception.
 Thus, the claim is ineligible.

 Regarding Claim 14, dependent upon Claim 9, recites wherein the regularization term is weighted in the regularized loss function according to a predefined coefficient, the coefficient being configured to control a relative importance of the regularization term in the regularized loss function, which is directed to the abstract idea of a mental process (including an observation, evaluation, judgement, opinion).
 The claim does not include additional elements that are sufficient to amount to an integration of the abstract idea into practical application or significantly more than the judicial exception.
 Thus, the claim is ineligible.